mrkamel/heartbeat/README.md

 ## Heartbeat's Behaviour

 A few words about Heartbeat's behaviour.
-Every 30 seconds, Heartbeat sends a ping to the Hetzner Failover IP.
+By default, every 30 seconds, Heartbeat sends a ping to the Hetzner Failover IP.
 If Heartbeat does not receive an answer, it assumes that the server behind the Failover IP is down.

 Since, Heartbeat uses plain-old ping's, be sure you can ping your servers before using Heartbeat!